april 2021 update: if you missed the seminar and wish to watch the videos for cle/ceu credit, register here and amy will send you the links.

 Thursday’s schedule (6.0 CLE):

-8:30 AM – The Opioid Crisis and it’s Impact on Children and families (Dr. Elizabeth Oehler – Emergency Room Physician, Peterson Regional Medical Center, Kerrville)
+8:30 AM – Substance Abuse and it’s impact on parenting: a medical perspective (Dr. Elizabeth Oehler – Emergency Room Physician, Peterson Regional Medical Center, Kerrville) Dr. Oehler Slides

 Dr. Oehler will help participants understand why people use illicit substances and how these affect the body with regards to decision making, protective ability, judgement, risk taking and parenting.
 Dr. Oehler will talk about what addiction really is, if willpower is enough for an addict to stop using substances, and what the addict needs to remain sober.
 This discussion will also explore what makes people more likely to become addicted, and preferred treatment options based on substances used.